 While the stadium has been redesigned several times due to budget constraints and encroachment upon nearby landmarks, the stadium, when completed, will host up to eighty thousand fans.
 In addition to the Olympic Stadium, thirty-two other venues will be used, most within walking distance of the Olympic Village.

-Using your Japan Rail Pass, you will be able to travel quickly and easily to all Olympic locations.
+Using your Japan Rail Pass, you will be able to travel quickly and easily to all Tokyo 2020 olympics venues.
 In Tokyo’s central business district, seven venues will be used, including the New National Stadium and several locations that served the 1964 Olympics.
 The closest station to the National Stadium is the Sendagaya Station on the Chuo-Sobu Line.

 Twenty venues will be in use around Tokyo Bay.
 Ten venues more than 8 kilometers (5 miles) from the Olympic Village will also be utilized.
 One of these is Yokohama Stadium, located nearly 40 kilometers from Tokyo.
 Another is more than twenty-five miles away in Saitama.
 Do not fear, however, as your Japan Rail Pass and Tokyo’s vast transportation system will help you reach these locations as well.
 Simply take the JR Tokaido Line from Tokyo Station to Yokohama Station, or the JR Saikyo to Omiya Station in Saitama.

 New station on the Yamanote line

 In honor of the event, the Yamanote Line will be even inaugurating a new station: Takagawa Gateway Station.
 This station will be located between Shinagawa and Tamachi Stations, and will provide access to the Haneda Airport Monorail and the JR Keihin-Tohoku line.
 Designed in the eki naka style, Takagawa Gateway station will be four stories in height, and the public area will host a large screen for viewing the games.

 Besides, the Tokyo metro system and JR East have been named official partners in the Tokyo 2020 Sponsorship Programme.
 Their goal is “to contribute to the growing enthusiasm (…) by providing safe and comfortable transportation services” said JR East President and CEO Tetsuro Tomita.